timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 While some AVSs provide backend services to other protocols, many others will require building a retail customer base.
 Purchasing restaked security is often a means to indirectly access users who have made LRT deposits, where airdrops act as a user acquisition channel.
 In fact, it is unclear to what extent AVSs are paying for security vs. such auxiliary benefits valuable to their go-to-market.
 Executed poorly, these airdrops are costly, imprecise, and depress the AVS token price.

-As we have seen with the Cosmos Hub’s Interchain Security offering, there are many other challenges that LRTs and restaking protocols will need to contend with, including upgrade coordination, operator incentive alignment, out-of-band payment structures, competitive dynamics among secured applications, efficient liquidation, and slashing claims adjudication.
+As we have seen with the Cosmos Hub's Interchain Security offering, there are many other challenges that LRTs and restaking protocols will need to contend with, including upgrade coordination, operator incentive alignment, out-of-band payment structures, competitive dynamics among secured applications, efficient liquidation, and slashing claims adjudication.
 However, this post will focus exclusively on addressing the four concerns above.

 # The LRT solution space